tinify/wordpress-plugin/readme.txt

 = Getting started =

 Install this plugin and follow the instructions to set up your account.
 With a regular WordPress installation you can optimize **roughly 100 images each month** for free.
 The exact total depends on the number of thumbnail sizes that are in use in your WordPress installation.
-You can change which of the generated thumbnail sizes should be optimized on the *Settings > Compress JPEG & PNG images* page.
+You can change which of the generated thumbnail sizes should be optimized on the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page.
 Once installed you can also switch to a [paid account](https://tinypng.com/dashboard/api) which removes the limits and allows you to optimize as many images as you like.

 = Optimizing all your images =